Dive theory is just as important as time spent in the water when you’re a student diver, technical or recreational—here’s why.

 This year has been extremely challenging, and many of us have been out of the water for quite some time.
 When it’s time, here are our tips for safely returning to diving after a long break.

-Dealing water up your nose can be a significant hurdle to many divers, both physically and psychologically.
+Dealing with water up your nose can be a significant hurdle for divers, both physically and psychologically.
 How do you deal with it?

 Professional diver Joseph Bosquez offers insights into working with NASA and the world of scientific diving.